 Photo Credit: Braden Luken

-As a research assistant for the past four years, I have conducted fieldwork in Greenland and Maine, published in peer-reviewed journals, and presented research at global academic conferences.
-My scholarship aims to understand the dynamics of learning, innovation, and leadership development that emerge when diverse cultural perspectives intersect in global educational and rural entrepreneurial contexts.
+As a research assistant since 2020, I have conducted fieldwork in Greenland and Maine, published in peer-reviewed journals, held fellowship positions, and presented research at global academic conferences.
+My scholarship explores the dynamics of learning, innovation, and leadership development that emerge when diverse cultural perspectives and disciplines intersect in global educational and rural entrepreneurial contexts.

-My academic work is enriched by 16+ years of professional experience in accounting, financial reporting, and team leadership, 12+ years of coaching and consulting entrepreneurs, and 10+ years of nonprofit business development, program management, and governance experience.
+I hold a Ph.D. in Leadership with a concentration in Organization Development, a Master’s degree in Leadership Studies, and a Bachelor’s degree in Accounting (Summa Cum Laude).
+My interdisciplinary academic work is enriched by 16+ years of professional experience in accounting, financial reporting, and team leadership, 12+ years of coaching and consulting entrepreneurs and busy professionals, and 10+ years of nonprofit business development, program management, and governance.
 I taught adult education courses for four years and have delivered guest lectures on a variety of topics.
 I also facilitate workshops on leadership, entrepreneurship, and self-development, drawing on academic theory and practical experience from corporate leadership, nonprofit development, and interdisciplinary project management roles.